-The Company has a floating interest rate exposure The Company puts in place appropriate levels of hedging instruments to mitigate its exposure to short term interest rate volatility.
+The Company has a floating interest rate exposure The Company puts in place appropriate levels of linked to SONIA that it pays on its debt facility.
+Interest hedging instruments to mitigate its exposure to interest rate rises and volatility could increase borrowing costs rate volatility and ensures long term financial planning takes into account a range of interest rate scenarios.